 Loss has become one of the few things Cathi Sperring has found in life.

-She lost her partner after he was tied to railway tracks and run over by a train; she lost two of her eight children and she lost her house and everything in it in a targeted arson attack.
+She lost her partner in an accident; she lost two of her eight children and she lost her house and everything in it in a fierce blaze.

 Living in mental, physical and financial distress, she was not sure where to turn until she received a knock at the door from what she can only describe as an “unlikely ally”.